Use a Technical Debt Budget

 A small but important learning: it’s easy to think of feature work vs. tech tasks as “stuff PMs want” and “stuff engineers want”.
 This sets up an us-vs-them vibe that isn’t good for team cohesion.

 So I’d strongly suggest you avoid the urge to call them “Eng Tasks” and “PM Tasks”.
-I like “Tech Tasks” and “Feature Tasks” but any name is OK as long as it’s associated with a thing, not a group of people.
+I like “Tech Tasks” and “Feature Tasks” but any name is OK as long as it’s associated with a concept, not a group of people.

 A corollary for PMs: don’t allow yourself to think that feature work is inherently more important than tech tasks.
 Both are needed for the company to survive for the long term.
 Don’t be arrogantly PM-centric!